Loans & Financing8 min read

 Know Your Loan Mix First

-Federal loans offer income-driven repayment, deferment, and potential forgiveness programs private loans lack.
-Private loans often carry higher rates with fewer safety nets but may be candidates for refinancing.
-List each loan separately—bundling them mentally leads to wrong payoff order.
+Federal loans offer income-driven repayment, deferment, forbearance, and potential forgiveness programs private loans lack.
+Private loans often carry higher rates with fewer safety nets but may be candidates for refinancing when credit and income improve.
+List each loan separately—bundling them mentally leads to wrong payoff order and missed eligibility for programs like Public Service Loan Forgiveness.

 Federal vs Private Priorities

 High-rate private loans usually deserve first focus because they lack flexible relief.
 Federal loans at moderate rates may stay on standard plans while you attack expensive private balances.
-If you are pursuing Public Service Loan Forgiveness, do not refinance federal loans into private products—that eliminates eligibility.
+If you are pursuing Public Service Loan Forgiveness, do not refinance federal loans into private products—that eliminates eligibility permanently.

 Core Payoff Strategies

-Avalanche-style extras send every dollar above minimums to the highest-rate loan first.
+Avalanche-style extras send every dollar above minimums to the highest-rate loan first while paying minimums elsewhere.
 This minimizes total interest across mixed portfolios.
+When your highest-rate loan is also your largest balance, progress feels slow—prepare emotionally or use a hybrid.

-Snowball-style extras target the smallest balance first for psychological momentum—useful when several small loans clutter your servicer dashboard.
+Snowball-style extras target the smallest balance first for psychological momentum.
+Useful when several small loans clutter your servicer dashboard and past payoff attempts stalled from invisible progress on large balances.

 Income-driven repayment (IDR) caps payments at a percentage of discretionary income.
-Payments can be below accruing interest on some plans, which increases balance over time unless forgiven.
+Payments can be below accruing interest on some plans, which increases balance over time unless forgiven at end of term.
+IDR is a cash-flow tool and sometimes a forgiveness pathway—not an acceleration strategy unless you pair it with extra payments during high-income years.

 When Refinancing Enters the Picture